Tag Archive for: Medicine

 • The Telethon, the CCC is running a booth in the lobby of the Nîmes University Hospital and raising funds for the foundation.

-• Sexual health education and a rose sale on Valentine's Day, to raise awareness about various STIs and methods of contraception.
+• Sexual Health Education and Rose Sales on Valentine's Day, to raise awareness about various STIs and methods of contraception.

-• Teddy Bear Hospital to help young children become familiar with the hospital environment.
+• The Teddy Bear Hospital to help young children become familiar with the hospital environment.

 • The Blind Dining Experience at Vatel with the French Federation of the Blind and Visually Impaired(FAAF)